tomnaylor/Produciton-Ex-Website/README.md

 ## Design

 ### Original sketch
-I drew an outline sketch with first to get a basic feel of a design.
+I drew an outline sketch first to get a basic feel of a design.
 ![Concepts sketch](assets/readme/concepts-sketch.jpg)